homesteading

 13. Don’t feel like you have to rush the process!

-Taking small steps towards your homesteading goals is a great way to go.
+Taking small steps toward your homesteading goals is a great way to go.
 Make a little progress every day, and your efforts will pay off!

 How Can I Learn More About Homesteading?